liangli-zhen/liangli-zhen2.github.io/_pages/about.md

 <p align="justify">My research is mainly on machine learning and optimisation.
 Related research topics include multimodal learning, safe & robust machine learning, evolutionary multi-objective optimisation, and more.<a href="https://scholar.google.com/citations?user=dtv_LZkAAAAJ&hl=en"><img src="assets/img/gs.png" width="12px"></a></p>

 <Strong>news</strong>

 <ul align="justify">
+  <li>[Aug 2023] Open Positions for Visiting PhD Students and Internships in Safe & Robust AI Research.</li>
-  <li>[July 2023] Our project on Development of Stable, Robust and Secure Intelligent Systems for Autonomous Vehicles has been awarded the AI Singapore <a href="https://connect.aisingapore.org/2023/07/s20m-research-funding-to-address-challenges-related-to-the-increasing-use-of-ai-in-emerging-applications/">Robust AI Grand Challenge</a> Funding.</li>
+  <li>[Jul 2023] Our project on Development of Stable, Robust and Secure Intelligent Systems for Autonomous Vehicles has been awarded the AI Singapore <a href="https://connect.aisingapore.org/2023/07/s20m-research-funding-to-address-challenges-related-to-the-increasing-use-of-ai-in-emerging-applications/">Robust AI Grand Challenge</a> Funding.</li>
   <li>[Jul 2023] Our paper on Generative Gradient Inversion via Over-parameterized Convolutional Networks in Federated Learning is accepted by ICCV-2023.</li>
   <li>[Jan 2023] Our paper on Contrastive Domain Adaptation With Consistency Match for Automated Pneumonia Diagnosis has been published in Medical Image Analysis.</li>
   <li>[Jul 2022] Our paper on Adversarial Multimodal Fusion with Attention Mechanism for Skin Lesion Classification Using Clinical and Dermoscopic Images is accepted by Medical Image Analysis.</li>